aloussase/AlexandriaApp/README.md

 Alexandria is an open source application for downloading and converting EBooks.

+Follow me on Twitter at [@aloussase](https://x.com/aloussase) for updates on this app's development!

 **Features**

 - Search for your favorite titles and download them